kidde60/Mobile-version-skeleton/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: setup and mobile version skeleton
+# Portfolio: mobile version

-> For the first milestone in the process of creating your portfolio website, you will:
+> For the second milestone in building your portfolio website, you will create the mobile website section where you will list your portfolio projects.

-- set up a new repository and prepare it for development using best practices (e.g. linters).
-- build the first 2 sections of the mobile website.

 ## Built With